snimmagadda1/express-passport-github-oauth2-functional-testing/README.md

 # Express Passport GitHub OAuth2 Functional Testing Demo

-This project demonstrates how to functionally test GitHub OAuth2 authentication in an Express.js application using Passport.js using a mocked passport authentication strategy.
+This project demonstrates how to functionally test GitHub (or any) OAuth2 authentication in an Express.js application using Passport.js using a mocked passport authentication strategy.
 It serves as a reference implementation for testing routes that require authentication, without making HTTP requests to the authentication provider (in this case Github).

 ## Setup